SeleniumHQ/selenium/javascript/node/selenium-webdriver/README.md

 - __Do not__ post empty "I see this too" or "Any updates?" comments.
 These provide no additional information and clutter the log.
-- __Do not__ report regressions on closed bugs as they are not actively monitored for upates (especially bugs that are >6 months old).
+- __Do not__ report regressions on closed bugs as they are not actively monitored for updates (especially bugs that are >6 months old).
 Please open a new issue and reference the original bug in your report.

 ## License